CRUD App - Update (GET)

 Now that the "Edit Player" route exists, the user needs a way to navigate to it!
 Add "Edit" buttons for each player in the home page table.

-3. Within the new td, add an a with the text "Edit" that points the user to /edit/ with the player's id
+td, add anawith the text "Edit" that points the user to/edit/with the player'sid - Set the

 At this point, the player ID should simply be logged in the console.
 The program will end up using that ID to get the data for a player.